mikeschinkel/go-doterr/README.md

 * No recursion deeper than one join level.
 * No reflection or third-party dependencies.
 * Every exported function returns the **built-in `error` type**.
-* Lazy KV evaluation uses `sync.Once` for deferred computation.
+* Lazy ErrKV evaluation uses `sync.Once` for deferred computation.

 ## Cross-package error detection